UCAS code

 Placement year (optional)

-After your second year of study, you can choose to do a paid placement year.
+After your second or third year of study, you can choose to do a paid placement year.
 This lets you put your new skills to work while developing valuable links with employers.

 With mentoring and support throughout your placement, you’ll have our support to get the most from the experience.